Norwegian Space Agency

-The Norwegian Space Agency (NOSA) (formerly the Norwegian Space Centre (NSC); Norwegian: Norsk Romsenter) is a Norwegian government agency that follows up Norway's public space activities.
-NOSA's goal is to ensure that Norway benefits from any space activity in which the Norway engages in.
+The Norwegian Space Agency (NOSA) (formerly the Norwegian Space Centre (NSC); Norwegian: Norsk Romsenter) is a Norwegian government agency that follows Norway's public space activities.
+NOSA's goal is to ensure that Norway benefits from any space activity in which Norway engages in.

 The agency was established as the Norwegian Space Centre in 1987 in conjunction with Norway's decision to join the European Space Agency (ESA).
 It functions as an agency of the Norwegian Ministry of Trade and Industry.
 Its purpose is to conduct space activities that are of use to society and contribute to business development.
-The agency is also charged with safeguarding and promoting Norway's interests in relation to ESA and the EU space programmes and in bilateral agreements with other countries.
-Its headquarters is located in Oslo, the nearest commuter train station is Skøyen station.
+The agency is also charged with safeguarding and promoting Norway's interests in relation to ESA, the EU space programmes and in bilateral agreements with other countries.
+Its headquarters is located in Oslo.